aidanbudd/bosc2015/listOfFeaturesOfGreatOSBCs.md

 ## Effective efficient leadership/decision making

-## Open transparent effective efficient respectful communication (a friedly culture of discussion)
+## Open transparent effective efficient respectful communication (a friendly culture of discussion)

 ## Extensive access to and communication with users